|Relevant SDG Targets |

 To combat inequality the ILO proposes the following policy responses (33):

 - Promoting job creation : Job creation is a priority in all countries, and access to, or loss of, paid employment is a key determinant of income inequality.
-In developed economies, job losses that disproportionally affected low-income workers contributes to increasing inequality.
-In emerging and developing economies, the creation of paid employment for those at the bottom of the wage structure, who are disproportionately women contributes to reducing inequality in several countries.
+In developed economies, job losses that disproportionally affect low-income workers contribute to increasing inequality.
+In emerging and developing economies, the creation of paid employment for those at the bottom of the wage structure, who are disproportionately women, contributes to reducing inequality.